top of page

 It turned out that he had just received a boat with the same engines I have on my boat.
 It had just come to him that day, 13 months after the hurricane!
 It had been totaled for extensive hull damage.
 The engines were fine!
 He was going to send out a trailer and pull my boat out of the water at my ramp.
 He was going to send a mechanic with the trailer, and he would put the lower end from that boat onto mine.
 I could be back on the water the next day.
 HA!
 Now who’s laughing and deriding?
 By the evening of Bobby’s last day, we were back on the water and were both enjoying a furious bite.
 Fountains of bait fish erupting out of the water all around us.
 Unseen gamefish hunting for a meal with reckless abandon.
 On a couple of occasions, we each had fish on at the same time.
 It had been slow but suddenly as the sun was about to settle into the ocean on the horizon, everything seemed to be exploding in an awesome display of the food chain.
 And we were at the top of it for the moment!
 It was one of those magical days on the water that you never want to forget.
 But it almost didn’t happen.

-Seriously, just when I think that I have it all figured out something like this happens and renews my faith in the human family.
+Seriously, just when I think that I have then universe all figured out something like this happens and renews my faith in humanity.
 Thank you, God!
 (You’re just showing off with the whole totaled boat thing.)
 Thank you, Naples Boat Mart!
 You guys really came through for me.
 And thank you, Bobby!
 Thank you all.
 I think the IGFA needs to add a fourth Grand Slam.
 The Miracle Grand Slam!
 I got away with another great fishing trip with my friend.
 I got my boat fixed by a bunch of great guys at the marina.
 The next day!
 And I got to enjoy my family for a wonderful week of boating, beaching and fishing.

-The next morning sitting on my Lanai I watched the sun come up on another beautiful Florida day.
-All was right with the universe.
-Bobby was safely off to the airport and on his way back to his family.
-I was reveling in the great times I had during our fishing…um, uh I mean maintenance trip when I become aware of muffled giggling from my wife in the house.
-It became evident as I began to listen intently, that she was on a group call with Bobby’s wife for sure, and maybe even his mother-in-law.
-The half of the conversation I heard went something like this.
-“Yes, he’s on his way to the airport now.
-Oh yes, Bobby caught lots!
-Even got one of those Slammy thingies.
-I don’t know what all the fuss is about, I got one too.
-(More giggling) No he didn’t do as well as Bobby and me.
+The following morning, as I sat on my Lanai, I watched the sun rise on another beautiful day in Florida.
+Everything seemed perfect.
+Bobby was safely on his way to the airport, heading back to his family.
+I was reminiscing about the wonderful moments we had during our fishing—um, maintenance trip when I noticed muffled giggling coming from the kitchen.
+As I listened more closely, it became clear that my wife was on a group call with Bobby’s wife and possibly his mother-in-law too.
+The part of the conversation I overheard went something like this: “Yes, he’s on his way to the airport now.
+Oh yes, Bobby caught a lot!
+He even got one of those Slammy things.
+I don’t know what the big deal is, I got one too.
+(More giggling) No, he didn’t do as well as Bobby and me.
 What a grump!
-(Giggling continues) No they have no idea!
+(Giggling continues) No, they have no idea!
 (Barely suppressed laughter).
 I know!
-It was only three months ago.
-All I had to do was drop a hint about being sure the boat was ready for the kid’s vacation.
-Then a day or so later I reminded him that he wasn’t allowed to lift more than 30 pounds.
+Three months ago, all I had to do was suggest that the boat should be ready for the kids’ vacation.
+Then, a day or so later, I reminded him that he wasn’t supposed to lift more than 30 pounds.
 He took the bait hook, line and sinker!
-(Unguarded boisterous laughter) He was texting Bobby the next day!
-And came to me (embarrassing uncontrollable sniggering) with the story that he needed to service the boat right away and he needed Bobby’s help!
+(Unrestrained laughter) He was texting Bobby the next day!
+And then he came to me (uncontrollable sniggering) with the excuse that he needed to service the boat immediately and really needed Bobby’s help!
 FOR A WEEK!
 What?
 Oh YES!
-He still thinks he pulled a fast one and snuck another fishing trip by us! (more laughter and tears) STOP!
+He still believes he managed to sneak another fishing trip past us! (more laughter and tears) STOP!
 I’m going to pee my pants!
-(Now in subdued whispers) Hey I better go I think he might be listening.
+(Suddenly in subdued whispers) Hey, I better go, I think he might be listening.”
+Stupid universe!

 Doc